kevinlindong/Duo-Dash/README.md

 Arrow keys to move the character.  "z" and "x" to navigate the menu.

 Notes:
 The lua file only contains the code for the game, and not assets including sprites, tilemap, sfx, and music.
-Those can be found in zip files.
+Those can be found in p8 or zip files.